ylf951/CourseProjects/Tomasulo-Algorithm-Visualization/README.md

     Write on Common Data Bus to all awaiting units; mark reservation station available.
 3. Notice
   - In this project, there are only six types of instruction (LD, SD, ADD, DIV, MUL, DIV).
+  - Execution time of six types of instructions
+    LD, SD, ADD, DIV -- 2 clocks, MUL -- 10 clocks, DIV -- 40 clocks
+    You can change the execution time of these six instructions in Util.java.
 4. Screenshots
   - Initial Page
 ![](https://raw.githubusercontent.com/ylf951/CourseProjects/master/Tomasulo-Algorithm-Visualization/screenshots/InitialPage.png)